 - i.
 Main draw singles consolation points will only be awarded if 16 or more Athletes compete in the main draw. - ii.
-For main draw singles consolation events, points will be awarded for winners, finalists and semi-finalists only. - iii.
-For qualifying singles consolation events, points will be awarded for winners and finalists only. - iv.
-No points will be awarded for tournaments that offer a doubles consolation event.
+For main draw singles consolation events, points will be awarded for winners and finalists - iii.
+No points will be awarded for tournaments that offer a singles qualifying consolation or doubles consolation event.